JGrana01/mtdmon/README.md

 # mtdmon
 Script that scans and reports new Bad Blocks and ECC errors on mtd/nand devices on Asuswrt-merlin based routers.
-It can optionally email when new errors are detected
+It can optionally email and/or send an sms text message (via email) when new errors are detected and also a daily or weekly report.

+**Note: mtdmon only works with the mtd character devices (i.e. /dev/mtd0, /dev/mtd9, etc.) _not_ the block devices (/dev/mtdblock0, /dev/mtdblock9, etc.).
+It also will not report any information for ubi formatted mtd partitions.**

 ## Installation